uber-go/fx/README.md

 It's common for a service to handle many different workloads.
 For example, a service may expose RPC endpoints and also ingest Kafka messages.

-In uberfx, there is a simpler model where we create a single binary, but turn its modules on and off based on roles which are specified via the commmand line.
+In UberFX, there is a simpler model where we create a single binary, but turn its modules on and off based on roles which are specified via the commmand line.